Stay with Me (Koda Kumi song)

-"Stay with Me" (stylized as stay with me) is the forty-second single by Japanese R&B/pop artist Kumi Koda.
+"Stay with Me" (stylized as stay with me) is the forty-second single by Japanese R&B/pop artist Koda Kumi.
 It charted at No. 1 on the Oricon Weekly charts and remained on the charts for nine weeks.
 This became the first time Kumi released two consecutive No. 1 singles, whereas her previous single, "Taboo," also charted at number one.

 The single was released in both CD and CD+DVD, with limited editions of both.
 A version was also released exclusively for her fan club.

 Information

-stay with me is Japanese singer-songwriter Kumi Koda's forty-second single.
+stay with me is Japanese singer-songwriter Koda Kumi's forty-second single.
 It debuted at No. 1 on Oricon, making it her sixth number-one single and the first time in her career to have released two number-one singles back-to-back, whereas Taboo had also charted at No. 1.
 The single remained on the Oricon charts for nine weeks.

 stay with me was described as a "winter love ballad" by her official site.
 Limited editions of the single featured an orgel version of stay with me, a poster and a draw card, similar to that of Taboo.

 This was also the second time one of her singles received an exclusive release for her fan club.
 Those editions included a poster, but also gave the buyers the option of a mirror or mousepad with the fan club CD picture on it.

 The single contained one b-side, Winter Bell.
 This was a more upbeat song and carried an overall Christmas-time feel with signature bells being heard in the song's opening and during the song's chorus.

 The single is certified Gold by RIAJ for shipment of 100,000 copies.